Spiny Softshell (Apalone spinifera)

 by Jeff LeClere

+Species of Greatest Conservation Need.
 LEGAL to take with a valid fishing license.
 These turtles may be trapped, taken by hand, hook and line, turtle hook throughout Iowa.
-The possesion limit 100 pounds for live and 50 pounds for dressed turtles.
+The possession limit 100 pounds for live and 50 pounds for dressed turtles.

-Their feet have extensive webbing–much more than any other Iowa species.
-Their plastron is quite small and white with no distinctive markings.
+Their feet have extensive webbing – much more than any other Iowa species.
+The plastron is quite small and white with no distinctive markings.
 Males have a long, thick tail with the opening near the tip.
 Females have tails so short, that they barely extend past the edge of the carapace and have the opening higher up.
 The young are about two inches at hatching and are patterned with dark spots or circles like adult males.
-Their shells are smooth the first few years of life.
+Their shells are smooth the first couple years of life.

 The spiny softshell is found in suitable habitat throughout Iowa.
 The only areas lacking records at this time are northwestern Iowa (Christiansen and Bailey, 1991)